-- Jodhpur: In May, rescue workers pulled out dead the four-year-old girl, who had slipped into a 440-feet deep borewell at a farm in Melana village of Jodhpur, officials said.
-Seema fell into the borewell and was stuck at a depth of 260-feet.
-The body was pulled out after a 14-hour operation and handed over to family members.
+Jodhpur: In May, rescue workers retrieved the dead body of a four-year-old girl, who had slipped into a 440-feet deep borewell at a farm in Melana village of Jodhpur.
+Seema had fallen into the borewell and was stuck at a depth of 260-feet.
+The body was pulled out after a 14-hour operation and was handed over to family members.